 The sociology major has seven required core courses.
 With the exception of Introduction to Sociology (SOC 106), the core courses are open to sociology majors only.
 These courses form the framework of the sociology degree.
 The core courses are sequenced and students must earn a grade of "C" or better in each core course to successfully complete them and progress through the major.

 Note: Students cannot take SOC 271, 275, and 270 in the same semester.
 They are advised to split these three courses into 2 semesters.
 It is also recommended that students take 292 no later than their junior year; however, students are allowed to take it concurrently with SOC 300 if needed.

-A third enrollment in a core course requires approval of the department chair.
+A third enrollment in a core course is contingent upon space availability and requires approval of the department chair.